maikotrindade/maikotrindade.github.io/_posts/2025-10-02-understanding-ai-agents-concepts-architecture-tools.markdown

 Agentic AI requires thinking beyond prompts — considering orchestration, observability, failure modes, and scalability.

-### Popular Tools to Build AI Agents
+### Agent Frameworks for Developers*

 The ecosystem for building AI agents is rapidly evolving.
-Below are some of the most widely used tools and frameworks today.
+Below are some of the most widely used tools today.

-*Agent Frameworks for Developers*

-LangChain – A popular framework for chaining LLMs with tools, memory, and control logic.
+*LangChain* – A popular framework for chaining LLMs with tools, memory, and control logic.

-CrewAI – Focuses on multi‑agent collaboration, where agents have specialized roles.
+*CrewAI* – Focuses on multi‑agent collaboration, where agents have specialized roles.

-AutoGPT‑style frameworks – Early autonomous agents that iterate through planning and execution loops.
+*AutoGPT‑style frameworks* – Early autonomous agents that iterate through planning and execution loops.

-OpenAI Agent Builder / AgentKit – Tools for building structured, tool‑driven agents with safety guardrails.
+*OpenAI Agent Builder / AgentKit* – Tools for building structured, tool‑driven agents with safety guardrails.

-Koog.ai – A Kotlin‑first framework for building AI agents with strong typing, modular prompt executors, and clear separation of reasoning, tools, and orchestration.
+*Koog.ai* – A Kotlin‑first framework for building AI agents with strong typing, modular prompt executors, and clear separation of reasoning, tools, and orchestration.
 Particularly well‑suited for backend and Android‑adjacent ecosystems.